How to Accurately Calculate Import Duties with China HTS Code

 Misclassification can cause several headaches, from unexpected duties and disrupted cash flow to delayed shipments if customs step in for inspections.
 Ongoing misclassification can even label your business as non-compliant, which might trigger audits, fines, or legal actions.

 Here’s where experts come into play.
-Customs brokers and trade compliance consultants can provide valuable assistance.
+Customs brokers and trade compliance consultants can provide valuable assistance with China HTS code.
 They’re skilled at analyzing your products accurately and can help maintain proper documentation needed for audits.

 Practical Tips: